-Be diligent at this step to make sure you do not miss out on any expense that can make your budget go haywire later.
+Be diligent at this step to make sure you do not miss out on any expense that may mess up your budget later.

-Everyone has those expenses that pop up once in a while, such as medical bills, taxes, back to school shopping, vehicle insurance, vehicle buying, vacation, school expenses, and so on.
+Everyone has expenses that pop up occasionally, such as medical bills, taxes, back-to-school shopping, vehicle insurance, vehicle buying, vacation, school expenses, and so on.

-Making room for these expenses in your budget is very important so that they are no surprises.
-Having them as expenses will help you put away a small amount every month, while in reality, you are actually saving money for them.
+Making room for these expenses in your budget is equally important as fixed expenses so that they are no surprises.

 Once you have written all your unavoidable expenses, now is the time for discretionary expenses.
-These expenses don’t come under the necessities section such as expenses related to dining out, movies, gadgets, clothing, Christmas shopping and so on.
+These expenses don’t come under the necessities section such as expenses related to dining out, movies, gadgets and so on.

-So basically these are the things you want to splurge on but you can totally do WITHOUT them too if you don’t have extra money.
+So basically, these are the things you want to splurge on, but you can totally do without them if you don’t have extra money.